Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

 **RFI [Remote file inclusion]**
 - RFI stands for remote file inclusion, which means an attacker can include a file from a remote server and execute it on your server.

+## Cross-Site Request Forgery
+- Attacker tricks victim to perform action that they do not intend to perform.<br/>
+**Vulnerability Include:**
+- Changing password.
+- Delete Account.
+- Transfer funds.<br/>
+**How to Prevent**
+- Use Firewall.
+- Use CSRF Token